Inflect logo

 Network & Connectivity Ecosystem

-Krasnoyarsk operates as the primary interconnection point for central Russia, providing the necessary path diversity for mission critical regional traffic.
+Krasnoyarsk operates as a primary interconnection point for central Russia, providing the path diversity required for mission critical regional traffic.

 Internet Exchange Points (IXPs): Peering is largely handled through regional nodes of national exchanges or private interconnects to the main Siberian fiber routes.